Ingredient list guide ยท Before checkout

 Choose one calm next move

 Paste or scan the ingredient list in Rico before checkout.
-Rico turns the formula into a plain-language product-fit read so you can buy, skip, slow down, or compare with less guessing.
+Rico turns the formula into a plain-language Skin Fit read so you can buy, skip, slow down, or compare with less guessing.
 If the product does not look like a strong match, do not force it because the packaging, reviews, or trend made it feel urgent.
 Compare a product that does the same routine job with fewer fit concerns.

 Use a better-fit swap when the formula feels off